sysint64/jl_d_ecs/README.md

 # Description

-Using D and Julia together for for solving joint problems
+Using D and Julia together for solving joint problems